-Learning Outcome: 02.01.04 Determine how electrons are configured around a nucleus.
+Bloom's Level: 2.
+Understand Learning Outcome: 02.01.04 Determine how electrons are configured around a nucleus.
+Section: 02.01 Topic: Chemistry

+17. A valence shell is best described as

+A. the electron shell closest to the nucleus.

+B. the outermost electron shell of an atom.

+C. the volume of space in which electrons are most often found.

+D. the original energy level of electrons in photosynthesis.

-- 17. An orbital is best described as - A. the electron shell closest to the nucleus. - B. the outermost electron shell of an atom. - C. the volume of space in which electrons are most often found. - D. the original energy level of electrons in photosynthesis.
+A valence shell is best described as the volume of space in which electrons are most often found.

-Learning Outcome: 02.01.04 Determine how electrons are configured around a nucleus.
+Bloom's Level: 1.
+Remember Learning Outcome: 02.01.04 Determine how electrons are configured around a nucleus.
+Section: 02.01 Topic: Chemistry 18.
+Prior to prescription medications to control stomach acid and "heart burn" people consumed baking soda (sodium bicarbonate) to decrease their discomfort.
+This would indicate that sodium bicarbonate

-- 18. Prior to prescription medications to control stomach acid and "heart burn" people consumed baking soda (sodium bicarbonate) to decrease their discomfort.
-This would indicate that sodium bicarbonate - A. effectively buffers stomach acid by releasing H+ - B. should be sold as a prescription drug - C. blocks acid production by combining with OH- - D. neutralizes stomach acid by combining with excess H+
+- A. effectively buffers stomach acid by releasing $H^+$ . - B. should be sold as a prescription drug. - C. blocks acid production by combining with OH-. - D. neutralizes stomach acid by combining with excess H+.